Short-rate models with stochastic discontinuities: a PDE approach: Affine models

-Affine term structure with stochastic discontinuities have been studied by \cite{KellerRessel2019} and \cite{fontanaetal2024:termstruct}.
-In particular, in \cite{fontanaetal2024:termstruct} the authors compute the conditional characteristic function and employ it to derive closed-form expressions for the prices of derivatives, such as zero-coupon bonds and forward-looking caplets within an extended Hull-White model with Gaussian-sized jumps.
+Affine term {structures} with stochastic discontinuities have been studied by \cite{KellerRessel2019} and \cite{fontanaetal2024:termstruct}.
+In particular, in \cite{fontanaetal2024:termstruct} the authors compute the conditional characteristic function and employ it to derive closed-form expressions for the prices of derivatives, such as { ZCB}s and forward-looking caplets within an extended \mbox{Hull-White} model with Gaussian-sized jumps.
 A similar methodology is adopted in \cite{economies12030073}, under the assumption that jump sizes follow a discrete distribution governed by a modified Skellam law.

 As an alternative, we illustrate how the classical approach, based on solutions of PDEs (see for instance \cite{bjork:arbitragetheory}, Chap.
 21), can be adapted to this framework and exploited to find solutions in closed-form.
 The proofs of all results presented in this section are gathered in Appendix \ref{proofs}.
 For the sake of simplicity, we assume that $\cS \cap \cT = \emptyset.$ System \eqref{finalSystem} then can be rewritten as: